 Vegetables tested head-to-head to see which boosts immune function best.

 Colic affects up to 40% of young infants.
 Characterized by prolonged periods of inconsolable crying, the condition is often dismissed as trivial by the medical profession, but should be treated seriously.
 It can contribute to postpartum depression, interfere with breastfeeding, and even lead to the death of the infant at the hands of a parent from shaken baby syndrome.

 They’re not just crybabies.
 Colic is pain.
 The medical profession has a scandalous history, not just denying pain relief to infants, but routinely performing surgery on infants with minimal or no anesthesia, into the 1980s.
 One famous case in 1985 was little Jeffrey Lawson, who underwent open heart surgery fully awake and conscious; they just gave him a drug to paralyze him so he wouldn’t squirm.
 But, like a horror movie, he couldn’t move, but could feel everything.
 This wasn’t some rogue surgeon; torturing babies was standard operating procedure in the 80s.
 Not the 1880s, mind you, the 1980s.

 The liaison between the American Academy of Pediatrics and the Society of Anesthesiologists commented that the use of paralyzing agents was a standard and time-honored technique.
 The profession has a history of infant pain denial.
 They didn’t think babies could feel pain.

-Even today, most physicians don’t use pain-killers or even local anesthesia for circumcisions, for example, a procedure so traumatic the babies show stronger pain responses to vaccinations even months later.
+Even today, most physicians don’t use painkillers or even local anesthesia for circumcisions, for example—a procedure so traumatic that babies show stronger pain responses to vaccinations, even months later.